influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/cloud-updates.md

 ## December 2021

-- **Paginated tasks in UI**: Previously, the Dashboards page only listed the first 100 dashboards.
-Now, all tasks are accessible and paginated on the Dashboards page.
+- **Paginated dashboards in UI**: Previously, the Dashboards page could take awhile to load with more than a few dashboards.
+Now, all dashboarrds are  immediately paginated and accessible on the Dashboards page.
 - **$250 usage credit**: <!-- is this something we want to share here? -->